Slyce-Inc/Slyce-Web-SDK/README.md

 #### Params
 1. url - image url
 2. callbackProgress - function which called when status changed
-3. options - options for foundation search.
-If you do not need this use **null**
+3. options - options for image search.
+If not required - use **null**

 #### Result
 Method return native promise object